 Climate Change Adaptation which is in its infancy in the TCI, will be challenging because you will be asking persons to make long term decisions over addressing short term needs.
-The solution, as with DRR, is the conducting of a cost benefit analysis Core indicator 2 Social development policies and plans are being implemented to reduce the vulnerability of populations most at risk.
+The solution, as with DRR, is the conducting of a cost benefit analysis Priority for action 4: Core indicator 2 Social development policies and plans are being implemented to reduce the vulnerability of populations most at risk.
 Level of Progress achieved:

-1: Minor progress with few signs of forward action in plans or policy Do social safety nets exist to increase the resilience of risk prone households and communities?
-Means of verification:
+1: Minor progress with few signs of forward action in plans or policy Means of verification:

+Do social safety nets exist to increase the resilience of risk prone households and communities?
+No

-- No: Crop and property insurance
+No: Crop and property insurance

 - No: Employment guarantee schemes

 - No: Conditional cash transfers

 - No: DRR aligned poverty reduction, welfare policy and programmes

 - No: Microfinance

 - No: Micro insurance

 Description: